-- Ensure that policies and procedures that translate the Board's objectives and risk tolerance into prudent operating standards are in place and continue to be relevant, comprehensive and effective; - Monitor the implementation of stringent controls for the prudent management of fiduciary assets and its appropriate administration; maintaining adequate books, records and files for each account; - d.
-Oversee the proper implementation of the risk management framework, compliance program and internal controls to ensure that accounts are managed accordingly in different cycle of the market; - e.
-Adopt an appropriate organizational structure and staffing complement that will enable the Trust business unit to efficiently carry out its function with utmost diligence and skill; and ensure proper and continuous training for its Trust officers and personnel considering growing sophistication and complexity in trust business and changes in the financial market environment. - f.
+- a.
+Ensure that fiduciary activities are conducted in accordance with applicable laws, rules and regulations, and prudent practices; - b.
+Ensure that policies and procedures that translate the Board's objectives and risk tolerance into prudent operating standards are in place and continue to be relevant, comprehensive and effective; - c.
+Monitor the implementation of stringent controls for the prudent management of fiduciary assets and its appropriate administration; maintaining adequate books, records and files for each account; - d.
+Oversee the implementation of the risk management framework and ensure that internal controls are in place relative to the fiduciary activities; - e.
+Adopt an appropriate organizational structure/staffing pattern and operating budget that shall enable TBG to efficiently carry out its functions and ensure proper and continuous training for its officers and personnel considering the growing sophistication and complexity in trust business and changes in the financial market environment; - f.
 Oversee and evaluate the performance of the Trust Officer and of the Trust operations with regard to business objectives and strategies, compliance and risk monitoring and management, requiring periodic reports on the different areas of responsibility; - g.
 Require the review of trust and other fiduciary accounts at least once every three (3) years or as needed depending on the nature of the account, to determine the advisability of retaining or disposing of the trust or fiduciary assets; and whether the account is being managed in accordance with the instrument creating the trust or other fiduciary relationship.
-For this purpose, the Trust Committee shall meet whenever necessary and keep minutes of its actions and make periodic reports thereon to the Board; - Review reports submitted by internal and external auditors and regulatory agencies, and deliberate on major exceptions or noncompliance with existing laws, rules and regulations, policies and procedures and act on appropriate recommendations; - Ensure that the TBG is taking appropriate measures to address all regulatory requirements under applicable laws, rules and regulations and that plans and actions are taken to correct reported conditions and accomplish satisfactory disposition of findings; - Review and approve the plans and program of activities of the Trust Banking Group; and, k.
+For this purpose, the Trust Committee shall meet whenever necessary and keep minutes of its actions and make periodic reports thereon to the Board;

+- Review reports submitted by internal and external auditors and regulatory agencies, and deliberate on major exceptions or noncompliance with existing laws, rules and regulations, policies and procedures and act on appropriate recommendations; - i.
+Ensure that the TBG is taking appropriate measures to address all regulatory requirements under applicable laws, rules and regulations and that plans and actions are taken to correct reported conditions and accomplish satisfactory disposition of findings; - j.
+Review and approve the plans and program of activities of the Trust Banking Group; and, - k.
 Regularly report to BOD on matters arising from fiduciary activities.